Azaima-Asghar/Pewlett-Hackard-Analysis./README.md

 This analysis will help future proof Pewlett Hackward by generating a list of all employees eligible for the retirement package.

- The employee data bobby needs is only available in the form of 6 csv files because Pewlett Hackward has been mainly using Excel and VBA to work with their data.
+ The employee data bobby needs is only available in the form of six csv files because Pewlett Hackward has been mainly using Excel and VBA to work with their data.
 But now they finally decided to update their methods and instead use SQL.

 The task for this project is to help bobby build an employee database with SQL by applying data modeling, engineering and analytical skills.